5. Data types#

 Datatype to be used for integer numbers.
 For any physical quantity double

-SHOULD be used.
+or scaled SHOULD be used.
 An integer SHOULD have no unit and it SHOULD

 be representable with signed 24 bits, i.e. all integers SHOULD fit inside -224 … 224, as some JSON libraries might parse JSON numbers